intel/neural-compressor/README.md

 ### Validated Models

-Intel® Neural Compressor provides numerous examples to show promising accuracy loss with the best performance gain.
+Intel® Neural Compressor provides numerous examples to show the performance gains while minimizing the accuracy loss.
 A full quantized model list on various frameworks is available in the [Model List](docs/full_model_list.md).

 #### Validated MLPerf Models